monello/Skoenekas/com_dnagifts/README.txt

 Next we need to add the test intro animation and blurb to the language files, both the en-GB and the af-ZA.

+copy the TCPDF folder to the root directory

 VI.
 KNOWN ISSUES AND WORK AROUNDS

 * The sub menu-images in the back-end do not show!
 Not sure how to get it to